serenalin121/daily-task-manager-front-end/README.md

 Now take a look at our user stories:

-As a user I want to be able to login into my task manager app.
+-As a user I want to be able to login into my task manager app.
-As a user I want to be able to add tasks to my app.
+-As a user I want to be able to add tasks to my app.
-As a user I want to be able to edit/update my tasks in my app.
+-As a user I want to be able to edit/update my tasks in my app.
-As a user I want to be able to delete my tasks in my app.
+-As a user I want to be able to delete my tasks in my app.
-As a user I want to be able to assign a due date to my task.
+-As a user I want to be able to assign a due date to my task.
-As a user I want to be able to mark a task as complete/incomplete in my app.
+-As a user I want to be able to mark a task as complete/incomplete in my app.

 We hope our app will help you reach your goals every day!